-Fall brings with it a plethora of traditions, one of our favorites being the search for the perfect pumpkin.
+Fall brings with it a plethora of traditions, one of which is searching for the perfect pumpkin to carve into a Jack-o-lantern for Halloween.
 Fortunately, Georgia is home to more than just an abundance of peaches; there are also dozens of pumpkin patches and local farms, perfect for a family outing this season.
-To wit, we've created a guide to the top pumpkin patches in and around Atlanta.
-Click through the slideshow for our list:

 02 of 10